-King post walls are a cost effective earth retention system, used as either a permanent or temporary solution.
-It’s a simple and quick installation method comprising drilling a hole with a high powered CFA rig and then filling it with concrete and installing an H Beam.
-The space between the king posts are filled, using a variety of methods, including;
+King Post Walls are a cost effective earth retention system, used as either a permanent or temporary solution.
+It’s a simple and quick installation method which involves drilling a hole using a high powered CFA rig, filling the hole with concrete and installing an H Beam.
+The spaces between the king posts are then horizontally filled, using a variety of methods, including;

 - Pre-cast concrete – made to suit exact sizes

 - Architectural precast – with formed finish to meet the requirements of the client